 Alpha-linolenic acid is an essential omega-3 fatty acid.
 It is called "essential" because it is needed for normal human growth and development.
 Nuts, such as walnuts, are good sources of alpha-linolenic acid.
 It is also found in vegetable oils such as flaxseed (linseed) oil, canola (rapeseed) oil, and soybean oil, as well as in red meat and dairy products.

-.
+You have probably heard a lot about other omega-3 fatty acids such as EPA and DHA, which are found in fish oil.
 Be careful.
 Not all omega-3 fatty acids act the same way in the body.
 Alpha-linolenic acid may not have the same benefits as EPA and DHA.

 Possibly Effective for...

 - Reducing the risk of hardening of the arteries (atherosclerosis).
 High dietary intake of alpha-linolenic acid seems to reduce the "plaque" in arteries serving the heart.
 Plaque is the fatty build-up that characterizes atherosclerosis.

 - Reducing the risk of heart disease and heart attacks.
 High DIETARY intake of alpha-linolenic acid over a period of 6 years seems to reduce the risk of a first heart attack by as much as 59% in both men and women.
 Increasing DIETARY intake of alpha-linolenic acid by 1.0-1.2 grams per day appears to decrease the risk of death due to heart disease by 20% or more in people with or without existing heart disease.
 It is not known if alpha-linolenic acid supplements have these same benefits.
 Some research suggests alpha-linolenic acid has a greater effect on coronary heart disease when intake of fish oils is low.

 - High blood pressure.
 Eating a diet high in alpha-linolenic acid seems to reduce risk of hypertension by about a third.